Litigation: Arbitration: Dispute Resolution

-Our solicitors actively pursue all avenues of dispute resolution available (court proceedings, arbitration, mediation, any other way of trying to cut a decent deal), advising clients on the method and place most appropriate to their particular case.
+Our commercial litigation solicitors actively pursue all avenues of dispute resolution available (court proceedings, arbitration, mediation, any other way of trying to cut a decent deal), advising clients on the method and place most appropriate to their particular case.

 If disputes are not settled by negotiation, and if not abandoned, they will be fought out in court litigation or some other form of dispute resolution.
 The most common other methods are arbitration & mediation.